lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 # Composite Key Structures {#sec-composite-structs}

-In order for signatures to be composed of multiple algorithms, we define encodings consisting of a sequence of signature primitives (aka "component algorithms") such that these structures can be used as a drop-in replacement for existing signature fields such as those found in PKCS#10 [RFC2986], CMP [RFC4210], X.509 [RFC5280], CMS [RFC5652].
+In order to form composite public keys and signature values, we define ASN.1-based composite encodings such that these structures can be used as a drop-in replacement for existing public key and signature fields such as those found in PKCS#10 [RFC2986], CMP [RFC4210], X.509 [RFC5280], CMS [RFC5652].

 ## pk-CompositeSignature

-The following ASN.1 structures represent a composite public key combined with an RSA and Elliptic Curve public key, respectively.
+The following ASN.1 structures represent a composite public key combined with an RSA or Elliptic Curve public key.

 ~~~ ASN.1
 RsaCompositeSignaturePublicKey ::= SEQUENCE {